Vertical Divider

 |

-Rather than prescribed by Scripture, the inclination of the modern church to subject itself to the bondage and futility of law originated from historic Roman Catholicism.
-Therefore, its practice was not founded on the leading of God but an amalgam of ancient civic custom and pagan belief interspersed with biblical teaching that was largely removed from its context.
+Rather than prescribed by Scripture, the inclination of the modern church to subject itself to the bondage and futility of law was mostly inspired by the fallen nature of mankind and scriptural ignorance.
+However, the historic influence of the practice of Roman Catholicism also served a significant role.
+Thus, the choice to subject the church to the rule of law was not founded on the leading of God, but fallen human nature encouraged by an amalgam of ancient civic custom and pagan belief interspersed with biblical teaching removed from its context.
 The law-based practice of the early Roman Catholic Church was quite different from the life-based practice of the New Testament church.
-Its “Mass” or church service was not derived from the leading of the risen, indwelling Savior; apostolic teaching and tradition; and dependent, faithful prayer but the traditions of religious men.
+Its “Mass” or church service was not derived from the risen, indwelling Savior; apostolic teaching and tradition; and dependent, faithful prayer but the traditions of religious men.
 The early Roman Catholic Church ignorantly replaced the life-based practice of the New Testament church with the legalistic practice of organized religion.
 It was characterized by religious people congregating in a religious building for a religious “service.”
 Under the rule of law, its religious “Mass” or “service” and consequent religious “ministry” was directed by a religious liturgy under the legalistic tutelage of a religious leader.
-Partial Reformation In the sixteenth century, God inspired many of His people to protest against the religious, legalistic practice of Roman Catholicism.
+Thus, it was lifeless (zoe).
+Partial Reformation In the sixteenth century, God inspired many of His people to protest the religious, legalistic practice of Roman Catholicism.
 However, the “Protestant Reformation” did not entail a complete reformation of the church.
-While it led to the reformation of Roman Catholic Church doctrine, it did not fulfill the reformation of Roman Catholic Church practice.
+While it led to the reformation of church doctrine, it did not fulfill the reformation of church practice.
 Therefore, the practice of the “protestant” church after the Protestant Reformation remained similar to the ancient practice of the Roman Catholic Church.
 After its partial reformation, Protestant church practice retained the fundamental law-based organizational structure of impersonal large group meetings in civic buildings.
 Thus, the protestant “Mass” or “service” continued to be characterized by a legalistic, religious liturgy, organized choir, paid priestly headship (in the form of a pastor), pulpit, lecture-style sermons, pews, the distinction between clergy and laity, etc. |

 Vertical Divider